ezraorion/ZAMSModel/readme.txt

 readme.txt this file
 main.py the main script. saves a file with the profile of the star. quickplots.py makes plots.
 1. L, P, T, and R with respect to mass throughout the star.
 2. L, P, T, and m with respect to radius.
-3. delta_ad vs. delta_rad with respect to mass.
+3. delta_ad vs. delta_rad with respect to mass. mesacompare.py compares model results with mesa results.
+(Beware: hard coded paths in the file).

 supportfiles/
 config.py file with the parameters that can be changed by the user.
 (Stellar mass, opacity table, abundances...)